Skip to main content

 • Scanning third-party objects in your software build pipeline to identify malicious objects

-• Discovering malicious objects in third-party software that you may be utilizing before installing
+• Discovering malicious objects in third-party software before installing

 Was this article helpful?